mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 </codeblock>

 :::info
-If you are using an experimental API, namely `CssVarsProvider`, replace it with the `ThemeProvider`.
+If you're using the experimental `CssVarsProvider` API, replace it with `ThemeProvider`.
 :::

 ## Dark mode only variables